operasoftware/devopera/blog/_posts/2012-07-17-viewport-meta-tags-used-on-the-top-20-responsive-sites.md

 ---
-title: Viewport meta tags used on the “top 20 responsive sites”
+title: Viewport Meta Tags Used on the “Top 20 Responsive Sites”
 authors:
 - andreas-bovens
 tags: